 A central air conditioner is a major investment.
-Yet, it’s definitely an essential one if you live in Southern Arizona.
+However, it’s definitely an essential one if you live in Southern Arizona.
 After spending thousands on a new unit, many homeowners wonder: “How long do AC units last?”
 You will understandably want your new air conditioner to last as long as possible.
 It’s also a good idea to have a general understanding of how long your AC might reasonably be expected to last so that you can begin to save for its eventual replacement.
 However, how long an AC lasts varies greatly from unit to unit, depending on several factors.

 The Quick Answer